isabella232/community-53/README.md

 This is the starting point for joining and contributing to the Webiny community - improving docs, improving code, giving talks etc.

-To learn more about the project structure and organization, please refer to Project information [here](https://github.com/webiny/webiny-js/blob/master/docs/CONTRIBUTING.md).
+To learn more about the project structure and organization, please refer to the docs on the Getting Started with Webiny [here](http://docs.webiny.com/docs/webiny/introduction/).

 ### Community content
 Contribute and collaborate on educational content for the Webiny Community.